ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/7-advanced-inventories/_index.md

 Or what about searching by inventory groups?
 In the **SEARCH** field enter **`groups.name:dyngroup`**.
 After hitting **ENTER** the hosts from the dynamic inventory exercise should show up.

-When your search returns the expected results, hit **SAVE** for the **DYNAMIC HOSTS** window and again for the Smart Inventory.
+When your search returns the expected results, hit **Save** for the **DYNAMIC HOSTS** window and again for the Smart Inventory.
 Now your Smart Inventory is usable for executing job templates!

 {{% notice tip %}}
 You may press the **KEY** button to get a feeling along which fields you can search.
 Browsing through the API becomes necessary to understand which related fields have which attributes (e.g. name for groups).